airalab/robonomics-wiki/docs/en/technical-committee-fast-track.md

 5. Technical committee voting for fast-track the proposal
 6. Voting on enacted proposal in Democracy

-For example, let's set balance for account *4EnEc9ZD1jpA1H3HpVzr1v6SGGYGrue2k9Ny5KzFHhti5xQv*
+For example, let's set free balance for account *4EnEc9ZD1jpA1H3HpVzr1v6SGGYGrue2k9Ny5KzFHhti5xQv* to 10 XRT

 ## 1. Creating the proposal preimage
 Open the **Governance -> Democracy** page and click the **Submit preimage** button, and then select required parameters:
 ![Creating preimage](../images/technical-committee-fast-track/creating_preimage.png)

-After all fields are filled, need to save generated preimage hash (*0x691405ef2f4ee0aee5bfb9d1ac3d98413e528eb211d2b914aed980370b57822b*) in this example).
+After all fields are filled, need to save generated preimage hash (*0x691405ef2f4ee0aee5bfb9d1ac3d98413e528eb211d2b914aed980370b57822b*) in this example.
 We'll need it in the next step.

 After saving the preimage hash we can click the **Submit preimage** button in this window and sign the transaction:
 ![Sign submitting preimage](../images/technical-committee-fast-track/sign_submitting_preimage.png)